 First nen is you are very thirsty and you take a drink of cool, clear, clean refreshing spring water and it completely revitalizes you.
 This is a direct, unobstructed experience that requires no belief, thought or concepts.
 It simply is.
 Direct experience and no one having it.
 Being in the zone.
 Eating the meal, and not the menu.
 One with the Tao.
 Not two.
 This is first nen.
 Iku would say, “Stay first nen zen!”

-Second nen is when you tell someone about drinking the refreshing water.
+Second nen is when you tell someone else about drinking the refreshing water.
 They listen carefully and fully grasp what happened to you, understand it and appreciate it.
 But they have no direct experience.
-Second nen is where many teachers teach, but under the guidance of a first nen teacher.
+Second nen is where many teachers teach, but hopefully under the guidance of a first nen teacher.

 The human world mostly functions at third nen and beyond.
-Religion, books, money, writings, TV, most education, the internet, politics, relationships, conversations and almost all teachings are third nen and beyond.
+Religion, books, money, writings, TV, most education, the internet, politics, relationships, conversations and almost all spiritual teachings are third nen and beyond.

 First nen.
 The dragons cave.
 Shoshin.
 Beginner’s mind.
 Only don’t know mind.
 Perfect freedom.
 There are no maps of reality here in the vast dazzling darkness beyond the gateles gate.
-Nothing to grasp.